chinmay12/ReliaQuest/README.md

 ## Approach

-1. I have used spring boot framework.
+1. Implemented the service using the Spring Boot framework.

-2. I have used resillence4j and rest-template to call mock-server endpoints
+2. Utilized Resilience4j and RestTemplate for invoking mock-server endpoints.

-3. Swagger library is used to provide appropriate API documentation.
+3. Integrated Swagger to generate comprehensive API documentation.

 ## Getting Started